The 5 Best Vacuums For Pet Hair of 2026

 3. Best Mid-Range Vacuum For Pet Hair

-The Dyson Ball Animal 3 Extra is the best pet hair vacuum we've tested at a mid-range price point.
-It matches the Dyson V15 Detect and Miele Guard S1 Electro when it comes to exceptional pet hair pickup, clearing strands in a single pass with only a tiny amount left behind.
+The Dyson Ball Animal 3 Extra is a great option for anyone who doesn't want to worry about battery life like you would with the Dyson V15 Detect, or the recurring costs that come with a bagged unit like the Miele Guard S1 Electro.
+This bagless upright vacuum is neither as solidly-built as the Miele or anywhere near as maneuverable as the V15, but it's more than a match for both when it comes to pet hair pickup, clearing strands in a single pass with only a tiny amount left behind.
 There's even a dedicated pet grooming tool, plus a stair tool that does a fantastic job clearing hair from upholstered furniture.
 Its HEPA filtration system traps fine particles effectively while cleaning, so you don't have to worry about dander cycling back into the air.

 Since it has a corded upright design, you'll never run out of battery mid-clean the way you might with the V15.
 Bare floor performance is great too, with its bristled brushroll directing debris toward the suction inlet rather than scattering it around.
 Finally, there are no ongoing replacement costs as long as you maintain the washable filters.
 That said, it's significantly heavier and louder than the V15, and its corded design limits your range to the length of the power cord, so you can't move around as freely.
 Carpet pickup is decent but falls behind the V15, and the floorhead's bulky design can make it struggle with debris along edges.
 It also lacks the S1 Electro's sealed bagged system, so emptying the dustbin still releases dust into the air.
 Still, if you want strong pet hair performance, a dedicated grooming tool, and HEPA filtration without ongoing bag costs, it's a well-rounded pick.

 4. Best Budget Vacuum For Pet Hair